-As part of our new and emerging plan, this work sits as part of the Councils' Thriving People agenda, with everyone having the means to lead positive, healthy and independent lives, rather than simply having to make ends meet.
+This work sits within the Councils' Thriving People agenda, with everyone having the means to lead positive, healthy and independent lives, rather than simply having to make ends meet.
 People need to be included and valued in their local communities, participating in decisions about their area and the services and support they receive.

-This cost of living roadmap forms a key part of Councils' Thrive Mission: People are healthy and resourceful and can access the right help when they need it.
-As part of this we want to challenge and change:
+The Cost of Living Roadmap forms a key part of Council's Thrive Mission: People are healthy and resourceful and can access the right help when they need it.
+This aims to challenge and change:

-- Structural inequality which exists within our communities and relative deprivation - Power imbalance in the system - Reliance on national / global rather than local supply - Optimise Adur's position in respect of Levelling up bids
+- Structural inequality which exists within our communities and relative deprivation - Power imbalance in the system - Reliance on national / global rather than local supply